 Size the circuit breaker in accordance with the size of the expected load.
-The maximum current load for the GF Pro is 30 Amp resistive.
+The maximum current load for the PD Pro is 30 Amp resistive.
+The PD Pro often serves as a pilot duty relay for operating high current single- or three-phase contactors in residential or light commercial applications.
 This product is intended for use in residential or light commercial applications.
 For larger or more critical installations, the "APS" Series of control panels from Environmental Technology, Inc., provides a cost-effective solution offering enhanced system design and performance features.